Redacted-gav/TAA-The-Absolute-Anonymous-/README.md

 I dont want to speak about much so just copy paste what is below into you consle put it on a USB device and your done.
 All the games from 3kh0 he is cool.

+*This will work unless you cant open html files